Here Are Today's Cheapest Rentals In Raleigh

 (See the listing here.)

-And here's a studio apartment at 1040 Wake Towne Dr in Six Forks, which at 680 square feet is going for $925 / month.
-It's in an apartment complex that includes an outdoor pool and barbecue area, game room and business center.
-The unit itself offers a mix of hardwood floors and carpeting, laundry, ceiling fans, and stainless steel appliances.
-Both cats and dogs are allowed.
+And here's a studio apartment at 1040 Wake Towne Dr. in Six Forks, which, with 680 square feet, is going for $925 / month.

+In the unit, expect to find a mix of hardwood floors and carpeting, in-unit laundry, ceiling fans, stainless steel appliances, granite countertops and ample natural lighting.
+Good news for animal lovers: both dogs and cats are allowed here.
+The building has a barbecue area, an elevator, gated entry and a swimming pool.

+Walk Score indicates that the surrounding area isn't very walkable, is somewhat bikeable and has a few nearby public transportation options.

 (Check out the listing here.)